xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 5 A Reference for Flex Specifications.md

 - Multiple scanners allow you to apply different sets of patterns to different input sources.

 You can combine all three of these as needed.
 For example, you can call `yy_switch_to_buffer` in a reentrant scanner to change the input source for a particular instance.
-You can say `%option reentrant prefix="foo"` to create a scanner that can be invoked multiple times (call `foolex_init` to get started) and can be linked into the same program with other reentrant or nonreentrant scanners.
+You can say `%option reentrant prefix="foo"` to create a scanner that can be invoked multiple times (call `foolex_init` to get started) and can be linked into the same program with other reentrant or non-reentrant scanners.

 ### Using Reentrant Scanners with Bison

-Bison has its own option to create a reentrant parser, known as pure-parser, which can, with some effort, be used along with a reentrant scanner.
-A pure parser normally gets tokens by calling `yylex`, with a pointer to the place to put the token value, but without the `yyscan_t` value that flex needs.
-(Flex and bison developers don’t always talk to each other.)
-Flex provides `%option reentrant bison-bridge`, which changes the declaration of `yylex` to be
+Bison has its own option to create a reentrant parser, known as **pure-parser**, which can, with some effort, be used along with a reentrant scanner.
+A pure parser normally gets tokens by calling `yylex`, with a pointer to the place to put the token value, but without the `yyscan_t` value that flex needs. ~~(Flex and bison developers don’t always talk to each other.)~~ Flex provides `%option reentrant bison-bridge`, which changes the declaration of `yylex` to be

 ```c
 int yylex (YYSTYPE * yylval_param,yyscan_t yyscanner);
 ```

 and also sets `yylval` automatically from the argument.
 One important difference from normal scanners is that `yylval` is now a pointer to a union rather than a union, so a reference that was `yylval.member` is now `yylval->member`.
-See “Pure Scanners and Parsers” on page 209 for an example of a pure bison parser calling a reentrant scanner.
+See “Pure Scanners and Parsers” ~~on page 209~~ for an example of a pure bison parser calling a reentrant scanner.

 ## Regular Expression Syntax